KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 Run this once without assigning responses to variables.
 The goal is to see the challenge sequence plainly.

+`USER_AUTH` starts Cognito's choice-based authentication flow.
+The first request identifies the user and asks Cognito which sign-in methods are available; Cognito responds with `SELECT_CHALLENGE` and a session value that preserves the challenge state.

 ```bash
 aws cognito-idp initiate-auth \
   --client-id "$CLIENT_ID" \